Microsoft FSLogix for the enterprise

 Azure NetApp Files has been proven to be a great managed storage solution for FSLogix Profiles and Windows Virtual Desktop.
 The low latency and the high amount of IOPs is a great mixture for enterprises at scale.

 Currently, up to 1000 IP connections per active VNet are possible.
-These are the open connections per VM over the VNet to the Azure Files; that is, this limitation is applicable per VM and not per session.
+These are the open connections per VM over the VNet to the share; that is, this limitation is applicable per VM and not per session.
+This also includes VNET Peerings as well.
 The following subsections can help you to proactively design your environment.
 Read Benefits of using Azure NetApp Files with Windows Virtual Desktop for more information.

 If the WVD Windows 10 Multi-session user per vCPU recommendations sizing for the D32as_v4 VM is calculated based on the light or medium workload, more than 120,000 users would fit within 1,000 virtual machines before approaching the 1,000 IP limit, as shown in the following figure.